cgo-conference/public/README.md

-# This is the public site for the IEEE/ACM Symposium on Code Generation and Optimization
+## This is the public site of the IEEE/ACM Symposium on Code Generation and Optimization

-Contents
 [Wiki](https://github.com/cgo-conference/public/wiki)